BCDevOps/platform-services/tools/bots/ansible-webhook/readme.md

-# keycloak realm builder
+# ansible-webhook
 This containerized application will run on OpenShift / Kubernetes and will:
 - Receive a GitHub Pull Request payload
 - Run an Ansible playbook that:
-  - Gets the keycloak realm configuration json from the PR
+  - Gets the file contentfrom the PR
-  - Configure the realm with the appropriate settings
   - Close and merge the GitHub Pull Request

+This is a sample flow only.

 ## Webhook Configuration
 The webhook service takes in a `hooks.json` or `hooks.yml` file.
 This is a single file that lists all hook configurations and defines: